 During my time at Iowa State, I was involved in several research projects, one of which was the Golden Speaker Builder project, funded by the National Science Foundation, with Dr. John Levis and Dr. Evgeny Chukharev-Hudilainen as primary investigators, and in collaboration with a team of computer scientists from Texas A&M University.
 This four-year endeavor resulted in two main products: L2-Arctic, a phonetically-annotated database of non-native speech, and the Golden Speaker Builder, The publication describing L2-Arctic can be accessed here, and our journal article that outlines the design and testing of the Golden Speaker Builder can be found here.
 These experiences led me to develop a passion for exploring the ways we can use technology to facilitate optimal language learning.

 Other than being actively involved in research, I am also a teacher.
-Over the years, I taught a variety of ESL classes, academic writing to both native and non-native speakers, and linguistics classes.
+Over the years, I taught a variety of ESL classes, academic writing to both native and non-native speakers, linguistics, and business communication classes.
 Additionally, I had the privilege of co-teaching two graduate-level applied linguistics classes.
 My teaching approach has developed in such way that its center is the student.
 I am a strong believer that students are the main source of the learning process.
 This approach keeps my classroom vibrant, and encourages students to take an active role in their learning and the learning of their peers.
 My role in the classroom is that of a guide to this learning process, but also a learner - I love learning from students and exploring their perspectives.